Patricio P. Pouchulu

 Perspective at bird's eye, East side.
 Copyright © 1994 PPPouchulu.

-In the basement there is a comfortable bar, mixed with resting areas and small desks within the walls.
+In the basement there is a comfortable bar and Chesterfield sofas, mixed with resting pods and small desks within the walls.
 The upper level contains a large studio-bedroom and the guest room.
 The interior faces magnificent views: the horizon, the cliff's sides, the morning misty air.
 This project is for selling. up

 View from North-East, early evening in Spring.
 Copyright © 1992 PPPouchulu.